 AtlasVPN reported a surge in retail websites impersonating Amazon on one of the year’s busiest shopping days.
 In the 90 days up to July 12, 2022, 1,633 fake sites were detected, with 897 spoof Amazon sites active on Prime Day.

 • Attacks will increase in sophistication.
-Zscaler believes that the rapid proliferation of AI-powered tools will lead to phishing attempts that are more difficult to detect.
-There’s likely to be a form of cat-and-mouse game here between hackers and large tech platforms.
+Kaspersky believes that the rapid proliferation of AI-powered tools will lead to more effective, convincing spear-phishing attempts.

 We can’t be certain what the future holds, but we can say with some confidence that phishing will remain a significant threat to both individuals and businesses in the immediate future.